 Everyday firefighters risk something.
 In the traditional sense, it’s our life, so that we may save the life of another.
 We risk our health, as we are exposed to hidden carcinogens around the apparatus bay, and on fire scenes.
 We put our bodies through hell with working shift work, and our emotional health is even worse due to the gruesome scenes we encounter.
 We do this, because we took an oath to protect people, we have a duty to act.
 It is why we take…Continue

 As I post this the snow is coming down outside my studio window in big feather-like flakes and the cold is radiating through my double-pane windows.
-So much so that the triple-shot espresso that I am currently enjoying is doing little to warm my bones as I wait for the familiar sounds of spring training…Continue
+So much so that the triple-shot espresso that I am currently enjoying is doing little to warm my bones as I wait for the familiar sounds of spring training baseball broadcast to remind me that warmer days are around the…Continue

 The Value of Networking